TAzazi09/16AGroup/README.md

 Organisation
 ------------

-We have included a brief one-page group organisation plan describing who does what (e.g., leads for each feature, DB design, and tests) and our plan for
+We have included a brief one-page group organisation plan describing who does what (e.g., leads for each feature, DB design, and tests)